splunk/public-o11y-docs/infrastructure/monitor/monitor-services-hosts.rst

     - A typical cloud integration is reporting a new data point every 5 minutes.
     - As the job is running, reporting instances that are turned off drop off after the time range they are part of passes.

-Considerations regarding Navigators
+Considerations regarding navigators
 -------------------------------------------------------------------

 :ref:`Navigators <use-navigators-imm>` display information when an entity is both active and sending metrics, whether they are being monitored by a cloud integration or by an agent.
 Navigators are sensitive to the time range selected, and queries with broader time range take longer.

-The Navigator Summary page only shows the latest data point, regardless of the selected time range.
+The :strong:`Navigator Summary`` page only shows the latest data point, regardless of the selected time range.

     - You can see historical numbers in the purple graph, but the number itself will be the latest value.
     - Even if you select a wide time range, Navigators only display entities active in the most recent data point.